jundalisay/spblist/content/en/research/descartes/anatomica/part-01.md

  <!-- earth. -->

 The mixture of the animal spirits and humor forms the vital spirit, which is comparable to fire.

+{{< n n="In Yogic science, the animal spirits are vayu.
+The fire is prana" >}}

 From the imperfect mixture of humor and earthly parts, blood is produced.